Stangy94/Discord.NET-bot/README.md

 ### NOTE
 The YamlDotNet version used (8.1.2) is important.
 The latest is bugged and will not work.

-## Layout
-The /main branch is the boilerplate bot code.
-Only basic functionality.
-The other branches are feature additions on top of the boilerplate code.
-They can be mixed and matched as desired.
-I will do my best to maintain compatibility across them.

 ## Features
 - Slash commands
 - User Context Commands